 This blog post will go over some of the Azure database administration interview questions and provide answers to them.
 If you are an aspiring Azure DBA, this blog can help prepare you for your next interview.
 We hope that these helpful tips and tricks help you land that first job as a DBA or even just get good practice for interviews!

 Who is Azure DBA?

 A Microsoft Azure DBA is an expert in Data Warehouse Administration.
-They are responsible for planning, design, and implementation of new data warehouses across the organization which will be used to store all sorts of different types of information from sources like Sales Intelligence Systems that provide real-time insights into customer behavior patterns so marketers can efficiently serve them more effectively at scale with personalized content aimed just where consumers want it most!
+They are responsible for planning, designing, and implementing new data warehouses across the organization which will be used to store all sorts of different types of information from sources like Sales Intelligence Systems that provide real-time insights into customer behavior patterns so marketers can efficiently serve them more effectively at scale with personalized content aimed just where consumers want it most!

 Q1.What are the components of Azure Virtual Network?

 Answer: The following are the components of the Azure virtual network Subnets VPN gateway(Virtual appliance) – Address space – DNS server.

 Q2.What is an affinity group in Azure?

 Answer: An affinity group ensures that there is a dedicated capacity for all services running on a particular virtual machine or availability set.
 It also brings two or more VMs under a common load balancer to ensure high availability for those VMs as well as any other VMs that might be running on the same node.

 Answer: The following are Azure site recovery (ASR) components: – Hyper-V host – Storage Replica server – ASR configuration server (primary and secondary sites) – Protection group with application VM, replica vhd/vhds, and storage account for replication.